gecko0307/mathom/README.md

-# historical
+# Mathom
-An archive of my old and unmaintained code released to Public Domain
+An archive of my old and unmaintained code released to Public Domain.
+The name of this repository is after mathom in J. R. R. Tolkien's "Lord of the Rings" - "anything that Hobbits had no immediate use for, but were unwilling to throw away".